Ohio Business Development Coalition

-The Ohio Business Development Coalition (OBDC) is a nonprofit trade association that encourages businesses to move to or stay in Ohio, United States.
-It is funded with a combination of public and private sector funds.
-The stated primary objective of the OBDC is to provide the Ohio Department of Development, the state's regional economic development organizations and chambers both qualified leads and effective tools to retain and expand Ohio companies, and attract new companies to Ohio.
+The Ohio Business Development Coalition (OBDC) is a nonprofit trade association that encourages businesses to move in or stay in Ohio, United States.
+Funded by both public and private sector funds.
+The primary objective of the OBDC is to provide the Ohio Department of Development, the state's regional economic development organizations and chambers with both qualified leads and effective tools to retain and expand Ohio companies, and attract new companies to Ohio.

-The OBDC website includes "Ohio InSite", a database of cities and industrial parks within Ohio, with economic and business data, sites and buildings, and detailed information for Ohio industries.
+The OBDC website offers data and statistics on the state's economy through the following channels: Gross State Product (GSP), population, businesses, per capita disposable income, building permits.
+Additionally, the Office of Research provides reports, maps, and demographic data on economic activities and population trends across Ohio's cities, villages, townships, and counties.

-Awards and Honors
+Awards and honors

-Site Selection Magazine, a location assistance publication, has awarded the state of Ohio its fourth consecutive Governor’s Cup Award for leading the nation in new and expanded facilities in 2009.
+Site Selection magazine, a location assistance publication, has awarded the state of Ohio its fourth consecutive Governor's Cup Award for leading the nation in new and expanded facilities in 2009.

 The "Why Ohio" advertising campaign was noted by the business and advertising communities.